-12. Related Party Transactions
+13. Related Party Transactions

-During the year ended December 31, 2014, the Corporation paid total management fees of \$280,927 (December 31, 2013 - \$255,099) to Detteson Management Inc. ("Detteson"), a corporation controlled by Alan A. Simpson and Glenn E. Fradette, who are directors and officers of the Corporation.
+During the three and nine months ended September 30, 2015, the Corporation paid total management fees of \$nil and \$160,414, respectively (September 30, 2014 - \$45,894 and \$235,032, respectively) to Detteson Management Inc. ("Detteson"), a corporation controlled by Alan A. Simpson and Glenn E. Fradette, who were directors and officers of the Corporation.
 Pursuant to a management agreement, Detteson is entitled to a base management fee of \$168,000 per year commencing May 1, 2011, subject to an annual increase of 3% on May 1 of each subsequent year as well as an annual performance fee of 4% of Net Operating Income if the Corporation attains 85% or greater of its annual board-approved budgeted Net Operating Income for that fiscal year.
-The portion of management fees paid in the year ended December 31, 2014, for performance fee relating to the prior fiscal year was \$99,131 (December 31, 2013 - \$78,598).

-During the year ended December 31, 2014, the Corporation reimbursed travel and related expenses of \$52,724 (December 31, 2013 - \$58,524) to Detteson.
-These expenses, which were reimbursed at cost, were undertaken exclusively for the benefit of the Corporation.
+The portion of management fees paid in the three and nine months ended September 30, 2015, for performance fee relating to the prior fiscal year was \$nil and \$99,221, respectively (September 30, 2014 - \$nil and \$99,131, respectively).
+On April 28, 2015, this management agreement was assigned to Access Results Management Services Inc. ("ARMS").
+At that time, Alan A. Simpson ceased to be an officer of the Corporation, and Glenn E. Fradette ceased to be an officer and director of the Corporation.
+Concurrently, Steven Scott and Iqbal Khan, who control ARMS, became officers and directors of the Corporation.
+During the three and nine months ended September 30, 2015, the Corporation incurred total management fees of \$47,271 and \$78,785, respectively (June 30, 2014 -\$nil and \$nil, respectively) to ARMS